A year before 2020 election, a divided and 'angry' America

 "I do think that, in the short run, impeachment will dominate Washington and political news reporting" and "will hurt candidates trying to crash into the top tier," said Chris Arterton, an emeritus professor of political science at The George Washington University.

-The impeachment inquiry in the Democratic-led House centers on Trump having linked military aid to Ukraine to a request that Kiev investigate the Bidens in a bid to obtain politically damaging information.

-House committees have heard from a stream of witnesses expressing concern at the way Trump dealt with Ukraine.
+House committees pursuing the impeachment inquiry have heard from a stream of witnesses expressing concern over Trump's request that Ukraine investigate Biden and his son.

+Democrats hope that when they begin releasing transcripts of their closed-door interviews and question key witnesses in open session the public will come along.

+Indeed, a new NBC/Wall Street Journal poll shows 49% of Americans now believe Trump should be both impeached and removed from office, up 6 points in three weeks.

-But in his combative appearance in Mississippi, Trump insisted that the talk of impeachment was fueling a Republican surge that would propel him to re-election next year.
+Yet in his combative appearance in Mississippi, Trump insisted the talk of impeachment could help him.

 "I tell you, the Republicans are really strong," he said, touting the emergence of "an angry majority."

-Opinion surveys have shown increasing support among Democrats and some independents for impeachment, but a recent average of polls showed Trump clinging to 42.8 percent approval rating.

-Biden, a clear Democratic favorite when he announced his candidacy, has meanwhile been slipping -- as reflected by his recent difficulties in fundraising.

-For now, analysts continue to predict that even if Trump loses an impeachment vote in the House, the Republican-dominated Senate would spare him.
+For now, analysts continue to predict that even if the House votes to impeach Trump, the Republican-dominated Senate will acquit him.

-Arterton said he believes House Democrats, led by speaker Nancy Pelosi, are determined to deal with the impeachment quickly so Democratic candidates can focus on the election.

-"By February, when the presidential campaign really starts...
-I believe that the 2020 campaign will come to dominate the news," he said.
+"No one seriously believes Trump will be ousted by the Senate," said Larry Sabato, director of the University of Virginia Center for Politics, "so the Democrats must concentrate on the campaign."

 -